michaeljolley/michaeljolley.github.io/content/blog/2019/2019-year-in-review/index.md

 2019 was very good to the bald, bearded household and we're really excited about what 2020 holds.
 We also wish that 2020 is the best you've ever had.

 Do you have any goals for 2020?
 I'd love to hear them.
-Feel free to leave them in the comments.

 ---